 polarchallenge@wcrp-climate.org

 All correspondence to the Organizers should be directed by email or regular mail to the above address.
-Communications to the organizers dispatched to any other address than the above will not be considered by the organizers.
+Communications to the Organizers dispatched to any other address than the above will not be considered by the organizers.

 The official language of the competition is English.